Mohsens22/Experiments/Pages/managetime.md

 ## Tips

+- You're gonna fail.
+That's OK.
+Learn from your mistakes and try again.
 - Make use of alarms.
 - Try to sleep about 45 mins to 1 hrs after launch.
 - There is a website named [Sleepyti.me](https://sleepyti.me/) which can help you to arrenge your sleep time.